 Before attempting this guide, everyone should read the introductory article, Guide to futurerestore: Introduction.
-It will explain whether these guides apply to you, and if they do, which ones you should follow, as well as making sure that you fulfil the requirements for them to work.
+It will explain whether this guide applies to you, as well as making sure that you fulfil the requirements for it to work.

-If you currently have no jailbreak, and you want to move to a different firmware with futurerestore’s nonce collision method, skip Part 1 and do only Part 2 of the guide.
-Please note, this method only applies to some older devices, and likely does not apply to you.
+If you currently have no jailbreak, and you want to move to a different firmware with futurerestore’s Apnonce collision mode, you can skip this guide and head straight to Part 2.
+This method does not apply to most users.

 Before you begin following the instructions, read the entire guide (Parts 1 & 2) through once.
 This will save time and prevent errors.
 Make sure you have all the required files ready before you begin.
 These are listed in the introductory article.
 Be prepared to continue directly from Part 1 to Part 2 of the guide.
 Have both open, and leave enough time to follow them one after each other.

 This guide can be used to move between any two firmwares in principle, BUT ONLY IF you meet all the requirements listed in the introductory article.
 Examples of futurerestores which are possible at the time of writing include, but are in no way limited to, iOS 13.5 > 14.3, iPadOS 13.2 > 14.3, iOS 12.4 > 14.3, iOS 11.4.1 > 14.2, and tvOS 13.4.8 > 14.4.